LeoVelosa/COVID19-Dashboard/README.md

 ### Pubmeddropdown
 This is a card which contains articles about COVID from PubMed.
 This is hosted on publications.
 Drop down cards were made separately for formatting the drop down itself, as it wasn't working well by putting it into Card.
 ### Vaccine-page
 This is a page which hosts various cards, including EligibilityDropDownCard, Card, Vaccinedata, Vaccinetypedata and AvalibilityDropDownCard.
-Has graphs, tweets, and a youtube video.
+It contains graphs, tweets, and a youtube video.
 This is the first page you see when you open up the website.
 As with all pages, it is on the Nav bar.
 ### Vaccinedata
 This is a graph which contains information about how many people in the USA are vaccinated.
-Is put in Card and is hosted on vaccine-page.
+It is put inside an instance of the Card component and is hosted on vaccine-page.
 ### Vaccinetypedata
 This is a graph which contains information about how many people have gotten which type of COVID vaccine.
-Is put in Card and is hosted on vaccine-page.
+It is put inside an instance of the Card component and is hosted on vaccine-page.

 ## JavaStuff